How Agile Improves Asset Manager Selection Process

 • Clear audit trails

-When data infrastructure and decision systems are built to support human expertise, selectors can act faster, more confidently, and with greater consistency.
+When data infrastructure and governance flow are built to support human expertise, selectors can act faster, more confidently, and with greater consistency.

 Are All Investment Manager Selectors Agile?

-Most professional selectors already exhibit some agile characteristics.
-They have teams, processes, and networks in place, but their supporting toolkit is often outdated.
-Commonly, this means stitching together performance databases, spreadsheets, and shared drives to manage selection work.
+Most investment manager selectors already exhibit some agile characteristics.
+They have teams, processes, and networks in place, but their supporting technology and tools are often outdated.
+This often means stitching together performance databases, spreadsheets, and shared drives to manage selection work.
 It’s functional, but far from optimal.

-The transition to agile may seem daunting, but it’s typically just a small structural shift with large returns.
-COVID-era remote work catalyzed the need for change, revealing how fragile older workflows are under pressure.
-Now, as mandates become more specific and specialized, modern tools can dramatically improve both operational efficiency and search effectiveness.
+The transition to agile may seem daunting, but it’s typically a small structural shift with large returns, as explained in previous section.
+During COVID time, remote work catalysed the need for change, revealing how fragile older workflows are under pressure.
+Now, as mandates become more specific and specialised, technology can dramatically improve both operational efficiency and search effectiveness.

-How Agile Investment Manager Selectors Improve Portfolio Performance
+How Agile Manager Selection Processes Improve Portfolio Performance

-Digital toolkits like RFPnetworks make this possible.
+Advanced digital toolkits, like RFPnetworks, make this possible.
 They allow selectors to replace outdated manual steps, saving hours spent tracking down documents, versioning files, or coordinating evaluations over email.
 These platforms become enablers of organisational value creation, improving:

 • Time budgets: Once you switch from outdated toolkits to a digital one, you spend less time collecting quantitative and qualitative data manually and more time analyzing insights that actually drive better outcomes.